 In order to use chocolate for these, you’d need white chocolate and color them with orange food dye.
 And you can do that!
 But orange candy melts eliminate that step.
 Candy melts also produce a smoother texture.
 Most importantly, in my humble opinion, candy melts set a lot faster and are able to sit out at room temperature without softening up.

-Candy-Coated Strawberry Carrots
+Chocolate Strawberry Carrots

 - Line a baking sheet with parchment paper.